dashaub/PBDP/hw5/Shaub_David_HW5.md

 exit 1
 ```

-Our Flume agent will use the following `p2.conf` config file:
+We setup our Flume agent with the following `p2.conf` config file so that a new file in the sink is created every 5 seconds:
 ```
 a1.channels = ch-1
 a1.channels.ch-1.type = memory